Understanding Dialectical Behavior Therapy (DBT)

 Managing Intense Emotions

-In DBT, you learn how to regulate your emotions and cope with intense feelings.
-When handling intense emotions, it is not uncommon for clients to turn to substances to cope.
-DBT, though, helps you express these emotions in a productive way to promote positive behaviors that support your recovery goals.
+When experiencing overwhelming emotions, it is not uncommon for clients to turn to substance abuse as a way to cope.
+DBT, though, helps you express your emotions and thoughts in a healthy way without relying on destructive behaviors.
+You learn productive ways to overcome these feelings to promote positive behaviors, support your recovery goals, boost your self-esteem, and enhance your overall well-being.

 Developing Effective Coping Skills

-Practicing healthy coping mechanisms, such as mindfulness skills, distress tolerance skills, and communication skills, is crucial for addiction and mental health recovery.
-In both individual and group settings, you learn how to incorporate these skills into your daily life when coping with triggers and grow confident in your ability to use these skills in post-treatment life.
+Practicing healthy coping strategies, such as mindfulness skills, distress tolerance skills, and communication skills, is crucial for addiction and mental health recovery.
+In both individual therapy and group therapy sessions, you learn how to incorporate these skills into your daily life when coping with triggers.
+As you, your peers, and your DBT therapist support these healthy coping mechanisms, you grow confident in your ability to use these skills in post-treatment life.

 Improving Interpersonal Relationships

-Communication skills are an important part of DBT as it is crucial for clients to healthily and clearly express themselves in order to progress further in recovery.
-With your therapist and your peers in group sessions, you build trust, connections, and the ability to communicate healthily with others in your life.
+Communication skills are an important part of our Denver DBT.
+It is important for clients to healthily and clearly express themselves in order to progress further in recovery.
+With your DBT therapist and your peers in group sessions, you build trust, connections, and the ability to communicate healthily with others in your life.

 Addressing Co-Occurring Mental Health Conditions

-When mental health conditions are present in addiction, it is important for addiction treatment to address these concerns and help you heal from them.
-At Red Rock Recovery Center, our DBT sessions help you identify what mental health symptoms or emotions trigger your addiction behaviors and heal from these symptoms to support your recovery.
+When mental health issues are present alongside addiction, it is important for addiction treatment programs to address these concerns and help you heal from them.
+At Red Rock Recovery Center, our DBT sessions help you identify what mental health symptoms or emotions trigger your addiction behaviors.
+We help you identify, acknowledge, and confront these triggers and symptoms to support long-term healing.

 DBT at Red Rock Recovery: A Comprehensive Approach